cryptocracy/flows/README.md

 [api-end-points.json](https://github.com/cryptocracy/flows/blob/master/api-end-points.json) // What to Import

-Configure the JWT node
+Configure the JWT node with your Secret

 Deploy Changes

-Once your Preferred server is setup, point your Souq app at it & `Be the Change`.
+Use your secret to sync up Souq